-Carter Jenkins – President and Founder
+Carter Jenkins – Founder and President

-Ryan Jenkins – Co-Vice President
+Chase Hansen – Co-Vice President

-Morgan Jenkins – Co-Vice President
+Rhys Spierkel – Co-Vice President

 Grace Dennis – Director of Reforestation

-Maddy Limb is a straight-A Junior at Rockland Academy.
+Maddy Limb is a straight-A Senior at Rockland Academy.
 After a Rwanda medical mission trip, she was moved to found The Clear Vision Project to provide recycled eyeglasses & funding for vitamin A supplements to prevent childhood blindness.
 She joined Students for Safe Water through partnership with Best Family Rwanda, benefiting many of the families she met on her trip.
 A violinist, Maddy serves as Director of Communications for Joyful Noise Project & teaches music at Genesis House, a transitional home.
 Maddy is a competitive sabre fencer & loves to bake and make homemade pasta.

 Isabella “Bella” Zintel